ratatui/ratatui/BREAKING-CHANGES.md

 [#1373]: https://github.com/ratatui/ratatui/pull/1373

-As this adds an extra conversion, ambiguous inferred values may no longer compile.
+As this adds an extra conversion, ambiguous inferred expressions may no longer compile.

 ```rust
 // given: